Action properties

 NumericNumerical data

-Action Properties can be added to any action.
+Action properties can be added to any action.
+To do so, follow these steps:

-1. From Actions, select the Action you would like to add an Action Property to.
+2. Select the action you would like to add an action property to.

-2. From the Edit Action window, scroll down to the Action Properties section.
-Click Add Action Property
+3. From the Edit Action window, scroll down to the Action Properties section.
+Click + Add Action Property.

-3. From the Action Properties window select any existing action properties to add to the action, or click Create Action Property to complete the steps to Create an Action Property.
+4. In the Action Properties modal window that appears, select any existing action properties to add to the action, or click + Create Action Property to complete the steps to create an action property.

-From the Action Properties window, you can view, edit, and delete any action properties that have been created for your space.
+From the Action Properties page, you can view, edit, and delete any action properties that have been created for your space.

-Use the edit, dependencies, copy, and delete icons on the right side of the Action Property to perform the relevant actions.
+Use the icons on the side of an action property to perform the following relevant actions:

-Edit only enables you to change the name of a property, the Data Type can not be changed after creation.
+Edit iconEditAllows you to change the name of a property.
+The data type can not be changed after creation.

-Dependencies shows what actions each action property are assigned to.
+Dependencies iconDependenciesShows what actions each action property are assigned to.

-Delete will remove the action property, and will ask you to approve the deletion after it checks for any dependencies.
+Delete iconDeleteRemoves the action property, and will ask you to approve the deletion after it checks for any dependencies.

 The LTV property data type is numeric and assigned a value relevant to the action; for example, 500.